airbytehq/airbyte/docs/integrations/destinations/milvus.md

 ### Indexing

+If the specified collection doesn't exist, the connector will create it for you with a primary key field `pk` and the configured vector field matching the embedding configuration.
+Dynamic fields will be enabled.
+The vector field will have an L2 IVF_FLAT index with an `nlist` parameter of 1024.

-To get started, create a new collection in your Milvus instance.
+If you want to change any of these settings, create a new collection in your Milvus instance yourself.
 Make sure that
 * The primary key field is set to [auto_id](https://milvus.io/docs/create_collection.md)
 * There is a vector field with the correct dimensionality (1536 for OpenAI, 1024 for Cohere) and [a configured index](https://milvus.io/docs/build_index.md)